-The Center Student Investigator Program (CSI) provides training, outreach, and research opportunities for students to gain knowledge and skills to address Asian American health disparities.
-Through their internship experience at CSAAH, students will receive trainings through seminars which aim to provide an understanding of culturally and linguistically appropriate approaches to research, outreach, community partnerships, and care delivery in Asian American populations.
-More than 135 high school, college, and graduate students, as well as post-graduate health professionals, have successfully completed the CSI Program.
+As a core area of the Center for the Study of Asian American Health, the HDRTP provides training, outreach, and research opportunities for students and health professionals to gain knowledge and skills to address Asian American health disparities.
+Through hands-on experience on a community-based research project, HDRTP interns will develop a deeper understanding of culturally and linguistically appropriate approaches to research, outreach, community partnerships, and care delivery in Asian American populations.
+More than 300 college, graduate, and post graduate health professionals have successfully participated in the HDRTP.

 Current Opportunities with CSAAH:

 - CSAAH 2016 Pre or Post-Doctoral Associate

 - NYU-CUNY PRC IMPACT Internship Posting